 Galangal root is an Asian spice with the botanical name Alpinia Galanga.
-Other names of this great spice are Siamese root, Thai ginger, lengkuas, and Laos.
+Other names of this incredible spice are Siamese root, Thai ginger, lengkuas, and Laos.

 The galangal powder has a spicy smell and a bitter, slightly burning aroma similar to ginger.
 Its taste is sour like lemon with a tart eucalyptus component.
 It is not surprising that it is used in Thailand wherever Asian cuisine uses ginger.
 You find it in lots of curries, sauces, and poultry dishes in Thailand.

 The Laos root is said to promote digestion.
-It is supposed to be anti-bacterial and anti-inflammatory.
-Galangal is also an ingredient in the popular Moroccan spice blend Ras el Hanout.
-Spices that harmonize well with galangal are the following: fennel, ginger, garlic, chili, lemongrass.
+In addition, it is supposed to be anti-bacterial and anti-inflammatory.
+Galangal is also an ingredient in the famous Moroccan spice blend Ras el Hanout.
+Spices that harmonize well with galangal are the following: fennel, ginger, garlic, chili, lemon grass.

 What is Galangal root?